-28 books to inspire travel: from inspirational coffee table books to our favourite paperback novels!
+28 of our favourite books that allow you to travel virtually: from inspirational coffee table books to our favourite paperback novels!

 Keri – Ladies What Travel

 This is one of my favourite travel books to pick up and flick through when I’m trying to decide where to go on my next trip, as it offers readers an example of a special place to visit for each day of the year.

 It’s a great way to learn about exciting local festivals, quirky sporting events and seasonal experiences and has helped me uncover several new destinations I had not heard of, or considered, before.